Skip to main content

 Click the link below for more information on the BC-ODC and case definition for drug poisoning:

-Case Definition Knowledge Update
+Case Definition Knowledge Update (PDF)

 This graph shows the data sources used to identify fatal and non-fatal drug poisonings.

-Who is the BC-ODC
+Who are the BC-ODC

 Cases